azothjs/azoth/README.md

 `diamond` is intended as a ui rendering engine only.
 Its job is to create and update dom nodes as fast and efficiently as possible.

-In fact there's no parser in `diamond`, it exposes very general capabilities to supply a template fragment and a set of binding functions, as well as a "context" interface that is passed into binding functions so they can report data changes and have `diamond` render or update ui as necessary.
+In fact there's no parser in `diamond`!
+It exposes very general capabilities to supply a template fragment and a set of binding functions, as well as a "context" interface that is passed into binding functions so they can report data changes and have `diamond` render or update ui as necessary.